 Pinterest video pins!

-If you look on Pinterest yourself and you type in a search term, you’ll see that the video pins are the first ones that kind of catch your eye.
+If you look at Pinterest search results yourself, you’ll see that the video pins are the first ones that catch your eye.
 This is why people were seeing huge results on Pinterest with video pins because they’re so eye-catching.

 From a user point of view – I love the content too.
-It’s very engaging, very addictive and just a fun way to waste hours.
+It’s very engaging, very addictive, and just a fun way to waste hours.

 I’ve been making lots of videos on Tik Tok and because I had this huge volume of content that I was creating on the platform, I decided to start to repurpose that for Pinterest.